himselfv/tasks-ig/readme.md

 4. Rename ``config-example.js`` to ``config.js`` and insert your API key and Client ID there.

 5. Access the URL and press "Authorize with Google".
 (The local storage version should work from step 2).

+It would be nice to simply run this from the browser extension or local files, but Google APIs need an origin hostname.

+Plan B: Find someone who hosts it and use their instance (if you trust them).

+### How to install the browser extension

+See [extension/readme.md](extension/readme.md).
+Adjust the URL in the manifest.
+You might have to sign it somewhere if your browser requires that.

 ### Attribution